sjbrown/misc_work/lang_notes.rst

  * var / let / global
  * typing "console.log();" versus "print ..." is tiresome [1]
  * no negative array indexes
+ * slicing in general is annoying compared to Python
  * all the legacy stuff from being embedded in HTML
   * document and window and location as keywords
   * support for <!--, -->